Seahawks to hire Ravens defensive coordinator Mike Macdonald as new coach, AP source says

 The person spoke to the AP on condition of anonymity because the Seahawks haven’t announced the hiring.

-Macdonald, 36, will become the youngest head coach in the league and half the age of the man he's replacing — Pete Carroll who was let go after 14 seasons in charge in Seattle.
+Macdonald, 36, will arrive in Seattle as the youngest head coach in the league and half the age of the man he's replacing — Pete Carroll who was let go after 14 seasons in charge during the most successful run in franchise history.

 Macdonald spent the past two years running Baltimore’s defense, including this past season when the Ravens finished with the NFL’s best regular-season record and reached the AFC championship game before losing to Kansas City.